meryemtnkt/Python/README.md

 – Create a dictionary that keeps these students’ information.

 – Calculate the students’ grades and transfer them to the list with the help of indexing.

+## Final

+– Write a knowledge competition program

+– It should consist of 10 questions in total

+– Each question will have only one answer

+– Adjust the answers of the questions according to case sensitivity

+– Each question should be worth 10 points

+– If User answers 5 or fewer questions, It will be considered unsuccessful

+– If the user answers more than 5 questions correctly, it will be considered successful